insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 Typical Patterns
 ----------------

-There are typical patterns widely used, start with them when designing pipelines.
+We recommend starting with typical patterns when designing pipelines.

 Legend: